 Glass House Winery in Free Union wins the prize for the most creative use of empties; when the county stopped recycling glass, then-owner Jeff Sanders used nearly twenty thousand bottles to build an entire tasting and events building.
 It’s now a must-see attraction for wine fans from all over.

-Chateau Merrillanne chose packaging as a sustainability initiative: they’ve switched from the “what-do-I-do-with-this-now” cardboard wine carriers to reusable bags customers can take to the grocery store.
+At Chateau Merrillanne, they’ve switched from the “what-do-I-do-with-this-now” cardboard wine carriers to reusable bags customers can take to the grocery store.

 How You Can Pitch In